Muniox/blog-megak-back/README.md

-## What has been accomplished on the front-end
+## What has been accomplished on the back-end

 - Authentication (React Context)
 - Authorization (JWT TOKEN)